Skip to content

 Orange may be the wrong choice if:

-• Trust and stability are critical first impressions
+• Trust and stability are the primary signals

 Because logo colors are difficult to change later, it’s worth thinking beyond trends and examples.